 How Annual Fees Affect Your Credit One Credit Card Limit

 It’s important to know that if you’re approved, the amount of your credit line that’s available for spending may be reduced before you even use the card.
 Most Credit One credit cards charge an annual fee.
 If your card has an annual fee, it will be automatically applied against your credit line.

 If Credit One’s maximum credit lines aren’t enough to meet your needs, focus on rebuilding your credit to the point where you can apply for a card with the potential for a higher credit line and lower fees.

-Yes.
-Credit One Bank is a legitimate bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
-Credit One Bank has an A- rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
+Yes, Credit One Bank is a legit bank that has been issuing unsecured credit cards for people with limited credit and bad credit since 1984.
+Credit One Bank has a B+ rating from the Better Business Bureau and is considered to be a major credit card company by the market research firm J.D.
 Power.… read full answer

 Some people question whether Credit One is real because it has no physical branch locations, operating online only.
 Another major reason people might think Credit One Bank might not be a legitimate company is that its name and logo are quite similar to Capital One’s.
 Both companies are real (and they’re not related).
 Capital One is just bigger, more well-known and has more credit cards to choose from.
 And Credit One does not offer financial products aside from credit cards.